NexImmune Inc. (NEXI): Get Prepared for Trading Lift Off

-NexImmune Inc. (NEXI) is priced at $1.26 after the most recent trading session.
-At the very opening of the session, the stock price was $1.26 and reached a high price of $1.28, prior to closing the session it reached the value of $1.26.
-The stock touched a low price of $1.22.Recently in News on September 8, 2022, Selexis and NexImmune Sign Service Agreement to Advance Multiple Immunotherapies Targeting Rare Cancers and Autoimmune Disorders.
-Agreement supports the development of molecules targeting acute myeloid leukemia, multiple myeloma, human papilloma virus (HPV) associated tumors, and additional human leukocyte antigens (HLAs) that have the potential to increase immunotherapy options for patients.
+NexImmune Inc. (NEXI) is priced at $1.01 after the most recent trading session.
+At the very opening of the session, the stock price was $1.09 and reached a high price of $1.11, prior to closing the session it reached the value of $1.12.
+The stock touched a low price of $0.9641.Recently in News on September 9, 2022, NexImmune to Present at the H.C.
+Wainwright 24th Annual Global Investment Conference.
+NexImmune, Inc. (Nasdaq: NEXI), a clinical-stage biotechnology company developing a novel approach to immunotherapy designed to orchestrate a targeted immune response by directing the function of antigen-specific T cells, today announced that Kristi Jones, Chief Executive Officer, will present at the H.C.
+Wainwright 24th Annual Global Investment Conference on Monday, September 12 at 11:00 am ET.
 You can read further details here

 Lithium Stocks In The Spotlight